Redawt/f4-frost-guide/normallo.md

 {: .warning}

+## Check for Missing Masters
+While you sort your load order in the plugins section of MO2, check if there are any Red Warning Triangles after the plugin names.
+If that is the case, you didn't follow the guide correctly!
+The red triangle indicates that you forgot to install a requirement.
+You can than hover over the plugin name with your mouse, and MO2 will display a small pop-up which tells you what master plugin is missing.

 ## How to structure your Load Order
 The following rules show you how to structure your load order.
 Please use these rules to sort your load order.
 An example load order can be found below if you need an example on how it should look like in the end.